 Developers spend a majority of their time on the code editor.
 Instead of switching back and forth between your project management tool and code editor, they can finally work with none of the distractions.

 Zepel’s desktop widget lets your team view, edit, and update their progress right from the comfort of their desktop.
-And with Slack, Github and Bitbucket integration, PR merges can automagically complete items on Zepel and keep everyone updated.
+And with Slack, GitHub, Bitbucket, and GitLab integration, your developers can link any item to a Branch, Commit, or a PR, and have its status automagically update in Zepel.

 Configurations are helpful when you need that executive level dashboard.
 But what good is a dashboard if it confuses your team so much they don’t even want to update progress?